 “Right at Home is a people business—you aren’t selling widgets, you are selling care for someone’s loved ones,” he said.
 “You are also curating and nurturing a pool of caregivers and helping them feel engaged.”

 Right at Home franchise owners report that they are happy with both the corporate leadership and the overall franchise system.
 A recent Franchise Business Review survey reports that owners rated their satisfaction as “Very Good” in these categories, including financial opportunity and general satisfaction.
-It was also named one of the Top Senior Care franchises of 2021.
+It was also named one of FBR’s Top Senior Care franchises.

 If you want to join a franchise that taps into your passion for helping others, here are some financial requirements you’ll need to fulfill if you decide to join Right at Home, according to the company’s most recent Franchise Disclosure Document.